CrowdDynamicsLab/Adversarial-Social-Recommendation/README.md

 ## Input File Format

-For a paricular dataset, the model requires 2 input files:
+For a paricular dataset, the model requires the following input files:

 - **<dataset>_pre_processed.txt**: Each row of this file corresponds to one data point in your dataset and has 4 columns - Text, UserId, Behaviour and Timestamp (all tab separated).
 The columns are described below:
     - **Text**: The text in your data point.
 Pre-process the text for efficient use.